NharnahQwami/securdecrypt/README.md

 1. Make sure you have Python3 installed on your system.

-2. Install the required dependencies by running: <pip install -r requirements.txt>
+2. Install the required dependencies by running:
+   <code> pip install -r requirements.txt> </code>

-3. Run the script with the following command: <python3 decryptor.py>
+3. Run the script with the following command:
+   <code> python3 decryptor.py </code>

 4. Select a decryption method from the menu and, if applicable, enter the Caesar's cipher key.